logo

 1. Blood sugar levels were compared after consuming rice and green onions.

-Experiment in Paro, Tuscany, Italy
+The Farolo Experiment in Tuscany, Italy

 Functions of dietary fiber and resistant starch